-The solution is to replace the corporate university by institutions with an economic rather than political structure, a market instead of a hierarchy.
+The solution is to replace the corporate university by institutions with an essentially economic rather than political structure, a market instead of a hierarchy.
 Such a structure is described in the next chapter.
 In a free-market university, the problem disappears.
-Marketplaces do not take positions.
+Market places do not take positions.

-Adam smith u.
+Adam smith U.

 Some years ago, the student government at the University of Chicago considered a plan under which it would hire one professor who would be selected by a majority vote of the student body.
-This was advanced as a way to expand the university beyond consensus scholarship.
+This was advanced as a way to expand the university beyond 'consensus scholarship'.
 Such a proposal exemplifies the intellectual failure of the New Left.
 The objective of decentralizing academic power in order to allow controversy and diversity is an admirable one.
 The means proposed, the choosing of faculty by majority vote, is positively inimical to that objective.
-Democratic decision making is a means for finding and implementing the will of the majority; it has no other function.
-It serves not to encourage diversity but to prevent it.
+'Democratic' decision making is a means for finding and implementing the will of the majority; it has no other function.
+It serves, not to encourage diversity, but to prevent it.
 Intelligent members of the New Left are surely aware of the futility of such a proposal; perhaps that is why they are so reluctant to describe how a society should work.
 They have not grasped, emotionally or intellectually, the concept of noncoercive cooperation, of a society that lets everyone get what he wants.

-Before discussing how a free-market university would work, we must analyze what is essentially wrong with the present system.
+Before discussing how a 'free-market university' would work, we must analyze what is essentially wrong with the present system.
 The lack of student power which the New Left deplores is a direct result of the success of one of the pet schemes of the old left, heavily subsidized schooling.
 Students in public universities and, to a lesser extent, in private ones do not pay the whole cost of their schooling.
-As a result, the university does not need its students; it can always get more.
+As a result the university does not need its students; it can always get more.
 Like a landlord under rent control, the university can afford to ignore the wishes and convenience of its customers.

-If the subsidies were abolished or converted into scholarships awarded to students, so that the university got its money from tuition, it would be in the position of a merchant selling his goods at their market price, constrained to sell what his customers most want to buy.
+If the subsidies were abolished or converted into scholarships awarded to students, so that the university got its money from tuition, it would be in the position of a merchant selling his goods at their market price and thus constrained to sell what his customers most want to buy.
 That is the situation of market schools, such as Berlitz and the various correspondence schools, and that is how they act.

 A university of the present sort, even if financed entirely from tuition, would still be a centralized, bureaucratic organization.
 In a free-market university, on the other hand, the present corporate structure would be replaced by a number of separate organizations, cooperating in their mutual interest through the normal processes of the marketplace.
-These presumably would include businesses renting out the use of classrooms to teachers, with each teacher paying for his classroom and charging students who wished to take his course whatever price was mutually agreeable.
-The system would be ultimately supported by the students, each choosing his courses according to what he wanted to study, the reputation of the teacher, and his price.
+These presumably would include one or more businesses renting out the use of classrooms, and a large number of teachers, each paying for the use of a classroom and charging the students who wished to take his course whatever price was mutually agreeable.
+The system thus would be ultimately supported by the students, each choosing his courses according to what he wanted to study, the reputation of the teacher, and his price.